sofiatam/Assignment02/README.md

 - Product satisfaction card
 - Demographics

-The following results were measured:
+The following results were measured (many using the seven-point Likert scale):
 - Ease of use
 - Frequency of use
 - Learn ability